-The Patterns & Practicies initiative was originally formed in 2013 by a group of Microsoft consultants who were working on the transformation effort of the Office 365 Dedicated customers to Multi-Tenant.
-This involved taking the SharePoint full Trust Code Solutions and transforming the customizations to the App Model.
-During this process there were many valuable assets created which are now shared publicly on GitHub.com.
-The PnP team has now extended to community contributions and is evolving rapidly to illustrate the common patterns and practices for the SharePoint App Model with contributions from the external and internal field.
+The SharePoint / Office 365 Dev Patterns & Practices (PnP) initiative was originally formed in 2013 by a group of Microsoft consultants who were working on the transformation effort of the Office 365 Dedicated customers to Multi-Tenant.
+This involved taking the SharePoint full Trust Code Solutions and transforming the customizations to the add-in model, but PnP guidance has started evolving to other areas as well, including Office 365 APIs, Office Add-ins and unified APIs.
+PnP initiative has now evolved as open source community effort with both internal and external contributors.
+Notice that SharePoint / Office 365 Dev PnP is not directly linked with the official Patterns and Practices team at Microsoft, which concentrates more on the general development topics.

 Here's the actual PnP Core team who control miscellaneous efforts around this initiative.

-You are more than welcome to join the team on helping to provide samples which shows different patterns and practices towards app model development with SharePoint, Office 365 APIs and Office client.
-Currently this project is very focused on the SharePoint scenarios, but we are keeping a keen eye towards including the all-up Office Developer story as we move forward.
+You are more than welcome to join the team on helping to provide samples which shows different patterns and practices towards add-in model development with SharePoint, Office 365 APIs and Office client.
+Currently this project is still more focused on the SharePoint scenarios, but we are keeping a keen eye towards including the all-up Office Developer story as we move forward.
 Your submissions on this area are more than welcome.

-The Patterns and Practices team collaborate in the yammer group within the office 365 technical network.
+The Patterns and Practices team collaborate in the SharePoint Developer group under Microsoft Tech Community.
 "Sharing is caring!"

 How to get started or contribute?